PRIVACY NOTICE

 · Legitimate interests · Compliance with a legal obligation |

-We have an obligation to appropriately manage your account in line with any credit agreement, and with respect to our duty to the Financial Conduct Authority (FCA). |
+We have an obligation to appropriately manage your account in line with any credit agreement, and with respect to our legal and regulatory obligations, such as those required by the Financial Conduct Authority (FCA). |

 Recovery of funds owed |